 Physical Medicine and Rehabilitation

 In addition to exposure to rehabilitation at the nursing home, fellows have a dedicated Physical Medicine & Rehabilitation rotation.
-This includes a rotation in an acute inpatient rehabilitation facility, inpatient PM&R consults in the hospital, and participation in outpatient clinic, team meetings, and didactic sessions.
+This is a valuable two week rotation with a focus on neurophysiatry and musculoskeletal physiatry through participation in outpatient clinic, team meetings, and didactic sessions.

 Specialties: Neurology & Urology